Download PDF

 Open Markets

-Russia has 11 preferential trade agreements in force.
-The trade-weighted average tariff rate is 5.5 percent, and 227 nontariff measures are in effect.
+The trade-weighted average tariff rate is 5.3 percent.
 Private-sector trade and investment activities are undercut by structural and institutional constraints caused by state interference in the marketplace.
-Investment growth has been elusive because of the deficient investment framework.
-The financial sector is dominated by state-controlled banks.
+Foreign investment is screened, and the financial sector is subject to government influence.